IrakliGurgenidze/WIP-frontend/README.md

 Frontend repository for "Apture" - The recruitment platform of the Future

 ## Overview
 This is a React TypeScript application built with Vite for fast development builds.
 The project uses Mantine v7 for UI components and implements a modern, responsive design for a recruitment platform targeting early-career professionals.
-The application features complete authentication, profile management, and real-time work experience tracking for applicants.
+The application features complete authentication, profile management, real-time work experience tracking for applicants, and advanced candidate search capabilities for recruiters.

 ## Tech Stack
 - **Framework**: React 18 with TypeScript